tillfoo/GHF51-Case/README.md

 The GHF51 heatsink can reach 70-80°C, which is beyond the thermal resistance of typical FFF 3D-printing plastics like PLA.
 I printed the case with _Extrudr Greentec Pro_ filament, which according to the manufacturer has a higher heat resistance.
 If it doesn't hold up to the temperatures, I'll write an update here.

+I printed at 220°C/60°C nozzle/bed temperature.

+Unless you've got an amazing(ly well configured) printer, expect to do some part cleanup, due to stringing/oozing and the somewhat intricate geometry.

 #### Slicing

 I used _Cura_ for this.